Site design by Jessica Schwartz

 More and more successful and well-known individuals are coming forward to speak about their struggles and triumphs with dyslexia.
 Also, new research in the field and advances in technology are changing the way scientists, educators and others view dyslexia.
 Check back here often for feature articles that may surprise and inspire you.

 Want to learn about some creative, talented and accomplished individuals?
 Visit our Dyslexia Newsroom.

-SPOTLIGHT ON MEMBERSHIP:
+SPOTLIGHT ON LEGISLATION:

 The efforts of parents, groups, and organizations, including NJIDA to get legislation passed that will help dyslexic students in public schools get the help they need has resulted in the passage of a trio of N.J. state laws concerning dyslexia.

 This law requires that, beginning with the 2014-2015 school year, all grade K-3 general education teachers and all district special education, basic skills, and English as a second language teachers, reading specialists, learning disabilities teacher consultants, and speech-language specialists receive a minimum of two hours of professional devlopment about dyslexia and other reading disabilities every year.
 This training must including information about screening, intervention, accommodation, and use of technology for students with reading disabilities, including dyslexia.

 These two hours may be counted as part of the 20 hours of professional development required yearly.
 School districts must maintain records of completion of the requirement.

 Click here for the full text of the law.
 Please note: Nancy Mathers' keynote address at the NJIDA 2014 Fall Conference meets the PD requirement.
 Additionally, NJIDA board members may be available to provide professional development to NJ school districts.
 Please send inquiries to firstname.lastname@example.org If you have questions regarding any of the new dyslexia laws or would like to request an NJIDA board member to provide professional development in your school district, please send us an email at email@example.com.